bloominstituteoftechnology/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+Closure is used when name is called in the console.log.
+You know closure is used because the function is referencing something in its outer scope or lexical environment.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+When running `dansRoll` the string "Dan rolled a " is always the same.
+However, the number that follows, could change.

 c.
 What is the lexical scope of `newRoll`?

+The lexical scope of `newRoll` is anywhere within the global scope.

 ### Task 3 - Stretch Goals